 Coastal Ecosystems Reference Database

-The Coastal Restoration Trust initiated this online reference database in 2015, and was originally funded by the Department of Conservation’s Terrestrial and Freshwater Biodiversity Information System (TFBIS).
-The Coastal Restoration Trust continues to fund updating of the database and currently has engaged university student Andrew La Cock to load a substantial number of additional references to the database, update links, and load pdfs.
+The Coastal Restoration Trust initiated this online reference database in 2015, which was originally funded by the Department of Conservation’s Terrestrial and Freshwater Biodiversity Information System (TFBIS).
+The Coastal Restoration Trust continues to fund the updating of the database and from time to time engages university student Andrew La Cock to load a substantial number of additional references to the database, update links, and load pdfs.

 This database is an online bibliography of literature and information focusing on understanding, restoration and management of coastal ecosystems in New Zealand.